 - Small Business Administration 8(a) Program (SBA8(a))

-- Small Disadvantaged Business Enterprise (SDB)
+- Small Disadvantaged Business Enterprises (SDB)

-- Veteran-Owned Business Enterprise (VET)
+- Veteran-Owned Business Enterprises (VET)

-- Small Business Enterprise (SBE)
+- Small Business Enterprises (SBE)

 - Gay Lesbian Bisexual Transgender-Owned Business Enterprises (GLBT)*